top of page

 Vegetation

-Three trees at Pondicherry have been designated as “champion trees” by the New Hampshire Big Tree Program.
-This program is part of the American Forests National Big Tree Program and records the largest examples of different tree species in the state.
-The refuge is home to the State Champion quaking aspen off the Presidential Rail Trail—an honor shared with two other trees in the area.
-There are also two County Champion trees (a gray birch and a big-tooth aspen) on the Little Cherry Pond Trail.
-In addition, Pondicherry has two former National Champion trees—a black spruce on the Little Cherry Pond Trail and a white spruce on the Pondicherry Rail Trail.
+There is a Big Tree program in New Hampshire that finds, measures, and designates qualifying trees as "champion trees".
+Pondicherry currently has one champion tree--the State Champion quaking aspen off the Presidential Rail Trail (an honor shared with one other tree in the area).
+There are also several former champion trees at the refuge, including two former National Champions that sadly have died—a black spruce on the Little Cherry Pond Trail and a white spruce on the Pondicherry Rail Trail.
 The black spruce blew down in a fierce wind storm in October 2017; the white spruce died in 2022 from an infestation by turpentine beetles.
 Climate change had a major role in the demise of both trees.

 If you would like to learn more about the “big trees” of New Hampshire, see the books Big Trees of New Hampshire (2014) and Big Trees of Northern New England (2022), both written by Kevin Martin and published by Peter Randall Publisher.